skrinjarf/evoSnake/README.md

 unhandled exception when snake dies in test mode

 Tasks for grabs:
-- Battling agains AI snake (together since this highly depends on all our tasks)

 Done so far:
 - basic evolution algorithm for training snakes (needs to be perfected)